yukunl/PepinTour/README.md

 # PepinTour
 Welcome to the PepinTour app.
-This is a walking tour app that guides you around historic buildings in Pepin, Wisconsin, the birthplace of Laura Ingalls Wilder, author of Little House in the Big Woods.
+We hope to guide you around historic buildings in Pepin, Wisconsin, the birthplace of Laura Ingalls Wilder, author of Little House in the Big Woods.

 This app features destination suggestions and tour guiding.
 For more details please refer to Mobile App proposal